 Six weeks later they were licensed, but had no marketing plan.
-Nancy Rhodes from Viroqua Heritage Inn called innkeepers together to create a sampler brochure that went out in the Wisconsin Tourist Information Centers.
+Nancy Rhodes from Viroqua Heritage Inn called innkeepers together to create a sampler brochure that was distributed in the Wisconsin Tourist Information Centers.

 From this brochure and the popularity of the Elroy-Sparta State Bike Trail, Don and Donna rented 100 rooms that first year.
 Families wanted to visit the farm, but needed more room than the bedrooms provided, so the idea of the Little House on the Prairie log cabin became a reality.

 Next came private bathrooms, a remodel of the Granary to The Cottage, renovations to transform the Machine Shed into The Lodge, construction on the Paul Bunyan log cabin and the addition of whirlpools and fireplaces.
-After the cows and machinery were sold, 2 disc golf courses were created, the chicken coop was renovated to become the Camping Cabin, the owners converted to certified organic farm production and restoration work began on the surrounding woodland.
+After the cows and machinery were sold, 2 disc golf courses were created, the chicken coop was renovated to become the Camping Cabin.
+The ambitious couple converted crop land to certified organic farm production and restoration work began on the surrounding woodland.
 Shortly thereafter, the 1919 post and beam barn was transformed into the Elegant Barn, an event venue for weddings and special events.

 Innkeeping is a satisfying lifestyle for Don and Donna as they love to create community among their guests, provide a peaceful retreat on their 200 acres and meet guests from all over the world.
 Don continues to enjoy maintaining the grounds, sharing jokes and his quick wit, while Donna manages the inn and events.
 A testament to their hard work – The Justin Farm received the Century Farm Award on August 9, 2016 at the Wisconsin State Fair.

-Don’s grandparents, Gustave and Appalonia Justin purchased the farm with “only one hill” as Gus told his family in 1916 – Today we are a thriving retreat for couples and families alike and have come to be known as one of the best vacation spots in Wisconsin!
+Don’s grandparents, Gustave and Appalonia Justin purchased the farm with “only one hill” as Gus told his family in 1916 – Today Justin Trails Resort is a thriving retreat for couples and families alike and have come to be known as one of the best vacation spots in Wisconsin!